 - The Consular Section does not process Citizenship or Visa applications and is not able to respond to Australian visa or citizenship enquiries.

-The Philippine Government normally do not accept a CNI issued more than 6 months prior to the date of marriage.
+- You are encouraged to discuss with the marrying authority (i.e. courts; religious institutions; city/municipal offices) in your area and note the requirements in order to get married.
+The Philippine Government normally does not accept a CNI issued more than 6 months prior to the date of marriage.

-Australian citizens may lodge a completed Certificate of No Impediment (CNI) application form with the Consular section of the Australian Embassy in the Philippines either in person (by appointment) or by registered mail/courier.
+Australian citizens may lodge a completed Certificate of No Impediment (CNI) application form with the Consular Section of the Australian Embassy in the Philippines in person (by appointment).
+Please note that this is a payable service.

 (CNI will be issued on the same day the application was lodged)